qurbat/upi-recon/README.md

 # upi-recon
 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)

-A command line tool for UPI payment address discovery and reconnaissance.

 This project was primarily created for demonstrating the range of correlated information that can be extracted from and along with Unified Payments Interface ("UPI") Virtual Payment Addresses. upi-recon has support for several types of queries that can be used to obtain personal information associated with UPI payment addresses.

 ## Requirements